EASEA/easea/README.md

 To use these performance metrics:

-in your ez-file
+in your ez-file:
 ```
 #define QMETRICS
 #define PARETO_TRUE_FILE "pareto-true.dat"
 ```
 where "pareto-true.dat" is a file with Pareto Otimal Front (which is in the same folder as ez-file).
-See examples in examples/zdt(1-6).ez and examples/dtlz(1-7).ez.
+See examples in examples/zdt(4,6).ez and examples/dtlz(1-3).ez.

-## Features

-- Runs can be distributed over cluster of homogeneous AND heterogeneous machines.
-- Distribution can be done locally on the same machine or over the internet (using a embedded island model).
-- Parallelization over GPGPU cards leading to massive speedup (x100 to x1000).
-- C++ description language.

 ## References
 1. Deb K., Jain H. An evolutionary many-objective optimization algorithm using reference-point-based nondominated sorting approach, //